 Utah Citizenship Hub

 Utah Citizenship Initiative logoThe Utah Citizenship Initiative (UCI) helps communities around the state learn about resources to help lawful permanent residents become naturalized.
-Through strategic partners and local expertise, the Center for Global Talent and New Americans at the Governor’s Office of Economic Opportunity aims to increase naturalization rates, help immigrants integrate into Utah’s economy and society, and create a statewide model for success.
+Through strategic partners and local expertise, the Center for Global Talent at the Governor’s Office of Economic Opportunity aims to increase naturalization rates, help immigrants integrate into Utah’s economy and society, and create a statewide model for success.

 The initiative highlights the economic and social benefits of citizenship, educates people about available resources, and connects areas around the state with online and hybrid citizenship preparation classes and legal services.
 The Citizenship Hub is a centralized source of information for local and lawful permanent residents to learn more about becoming U.S. citizens.